rnakato/DROMPAplus/docs/content/parse2wig.rst

 ++++++++++++++++++++++

 parse2wig+ filters "redundant reads" (reads starting exactly at the same 5' ends) as "PCR bias".
-This filtering step can be omitted by supplying ``-nofilter`` option.
+This filtering step can be omitted by supplying ``--nofilter`` option.

 By default, the threshold of filtering is defined as::